novasamatech/parity-signer/docs/src/development/UOS.md

 the process, the transaction is considered parsed and is displayed to the user, either ready for signing (if all other checks have passed) or as read-only.

+7. If the user chooses to sign the transaction, the Signer produces QR code with signature, that should be read back into the hot side.
+As soon as the signature QR code is generated, the Signer considers the transaction signed.

+    All signed transactions are entered in the history log, and could be seen and decoded again from the history log.
+Transactions not signed by the user do not go in the history log.

+    If the key used for the transaction is passworded, user has three attempts to enter the password correctly.
+Each incorrect password entry is reflected in the history.

+    In the time interval between Signer displaying the parsed transaction and the user approving it, the transaction details needed to generate the signature and history log details are temporarily stored in the database.
+The temporary storage gets cleared each time before and after use.
+Signer extracts the stored transaction data only if the database checksum stored in navigator state is same as the the current checksum of the database.
+If the password is entered incorrectly, the database is updated with "wrong password" history entry, and the checksum in the state gets updated accordingly.
+Eventually, all transaction info can and will be moved into state itself and temporary storage will not be used.

 ### Example

 Alice makes transfer to Bob in Westend network.